tytydraco/yessleep/out/My_fiancé_disappeared_in_2018_I_recently_found_out_what_happened_to_him.md

 It showed Jimmy and I sitting at our breakfast bar.
 In the corner of the screen was **Mar 7th 2018, 07:54**.

 “Wait!”
-I said, my heart beating out of my chest.
-I paused the video.
+I said, pausing the video.
 “I don’t think I want to see this.”

 “You have to, Jessie.
 I’m sorry.
 You’re free to leave once it's over.”